loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/13-time-summary_en.md

 **Naturality**: Affine transformation of time = natural isomorphism

-## 🎓 Profound Philosophical Significance
+## 🎓 Philosophical Significance Discussion

 ### The Nature of Time Problem